yashtikakakkar/Jira-App-Clone/README.md

 ## Jira-App-Clone

-This is a clone of Atlassian's very famous Jira App, with some UI modifications, which helps us in prioritizing our tasks and boosting our productivity easily.
+This is a clone of Atlassian's very famous Jira App, with some UI modifications, which helps us in prioritizing our tasks and boosting our productivity effectively.

 <b>Some key features provided in the web app are:</b>